diiegg/K8s-node-app/README.md

 - Create Docker file
 - create Docker Image
 - Test image
-- Tag image and pushh to gcr
+- Tag image and push to gcr

 ## Docker file

-Create a file with the name Dockerfile to dockerize the app and put the following code
+Create a file with the name Docker file to dockerize the app and put the following code

   ```sh